department-of-veterans-affairs/va.gov-team/Practice Areas/Accessibility/GUIDANCE-severity-rubric.md

 ### Time to Fix
 * Issue should be prioritized for next iteration (often 3 sprints in length)
-* These issues are often good items when engineers have a few extra hours at the end of a sprint
+* These issues are often good items for engineers to pick up when they have a few extra hours at the end of a sprint

 ## 508-defect-4 (Trivial)